rohanmahy/vcon-mimi-messages/draft-mahy-vcon-mimi-messages.md

 # Syntax

-A MIMI conversation (or portion thereof) is represented in VCON with a mandatory list of parties and dialogs, a new top-level room object.
+A MIMI conversation (or portion thereof) is represented in VCON with a mandatory list of parties and dialogs, a new top-level room object, and optionally attachment objects.

 ## Room information